25 Mar 10 Content Tricks & Hacks for Your Instagram Feed 2019

 With the new algorithm, hashtags are even more important.
 Use the force wisely!

 Don’t turn your caption into a hashtag essay – only use a couple of the most relevant ones.
-If you still want use a handful of other hashtags, post them as a comment instead of writing them inside the caption.
+If you still want to use a handful of other hashtags, post them as a comment instead of writing them inside the caption.

 Another tip is to use hashtags with a purpose.
 Of course, one of the reasons is to reach a wider audience.
 But you can also use hashtags to identify your brand, start a trend, get users to engage with you, and encourage user-generated content.

 Remember – stay away from vague, generic hashtags.
 They are already saturated with millions of posts.
-Do your research and find out the most relevant and niche hashtags your audience is looking for.
+Do your research and find out the most relevant and niche hashtags that your audience is looking for.